massivelines/frontend-test-react/README.md

 To run this app, you should fork this repo to your Github profile and clone that repo down locally.

 When you want to turn in your Challenge, create a PR with your cloned repo to the PMG repo.
+Please leave this on your repo for enough time for PMG developers to review.

 Then run `npm install`